2023

 3. mathematics/statistics-related subjects

-4. computing/computer science/informatics.
+4. computing/computer science/informatics

-Intercalating Medical and Dental Applicants
+Intercalating Medical and Dental Applicants:

-i) QUB
+i) QUB:

-ii) External
+ii) External:

-iii) International
+iii) International:

-• Applicants who are currently studying an overseas Medical (e.g. MBBS or MbChB) or Dental degree at a recognised institution acceptable to the University, may apply.
+a) Applicants who are currently studying an overseas Medical (e.g. MBBS or MBChB) or Dental degree at a recognised institution acceptable to the University, may apply.

-• Applicants must have passed all assessments at first attempt for the year in which they are applying, normally 3rd year for those completing a 5 year programme or 4th year for those completing a 6 year programme.
+b) Applicants must have passed all assessments at first attempt for the year in which they are applying, normally 3rd year for those completing a 5 year programme or 4th year for those completing a 6 year programme.

-• Applicants may be required to provide details of the medical or dental curriculum they are studying in order to confirm compatibility.
+c) Applicants may be required to provide details of the medical or dental curriculum they are studying in order to confirm compatibility.

-Applicants are advised to apply as early as possible and ideally no later than 31st July 2023 for courses which commence in late September.
-In the event that any programme receives a high number of applications, the University reserves the right to close the application portal.
-Notifications to this effect will appear on the Direct Application Portal against the programme application page.
+Applicants are advised to apply as early as possible and ideally not later than 31st July 2025.
+In the event that any programme receives a high number of applications, the University reserves the right to close the application portal prior to the deadline stated on course finder.
+Notifications to this effect will appear on the application portal against the programme application page.

 Please note: A deposit will be required to secure a place on this course.